zammitjohn/webims-backend-api/docs/api.md

 This is a full JSON API reference which interfaces to the extensive WebIMS database.

 ## Authentication
-To authenticate against the API, you'll need to pass a UserSession cookie with each request or an HTTP authorization header.
+To authenticate against the API, you'll need to pass a UserSession cookie or the HTTP authorization header ```Auth-Key```  with each request.
 The latter is the ideal for client side applications and must simply contain user sessionId.

 The UserSession cookie must contain a base64 value of the following JSON encoded array.
 This is preferred for server side rendered applications and automatically created upon login.